atomisthq/docs/docs/getting-started/invite-atomist-to-slack.md

   <img src="../images/alpha-welcome-email.png" alt="Welcome Email" class="ss-medium">
 </div>

-To invite the Atomist bot into your Slack team, simply click the "Install Atomist Bot in Slack" button in the Atomist Alpha Program invitation email.
+To invite the Atomist Bot into your Slack team, simply click the "Install Atomist Bot in Slack" button in the Atomist Alpha Program invitation email.